czyzby/gdx-lml/lml/README.md

 1.7 -> 1.8

 - Added `<:random>` macro, which allows to choose a random value from the passed array.
+- Added `<:style>` macro, which allows to set default values of tag attributes at runtime, similarly to LML style sheets.

 1.6 -> 1.7